tuor4eg/react-code-test/README.md

     1. userReducer.ts - reducer for sending user data to global store.
 1. *.css -  Files with CSS styles for components.

-Every module is wrapped to Typescript for type safety.
+Every module is wrapped as Typescript module for type safety.

 ## Linter